TUITION WAIVER PROGRAM

 e.
 Dropping Courses – You must follow college procedures for dropping courses.

 f.
-Concurrent Use – You can use this program together with the Montgomery GI Bill if eligible.
-However, you may not use the NJNGTP with Federal Tuition Assistance (FTA).
+Concurrent Use – You can use this program together with the Montgomery GI Bill (if eligible) or Federal Tuition Assistance (FTA), However Soldiers may not use Montgomery GI Bill – Selected Reserve Chapter 1606 together with FTA for the same course.

 Any member of the New Jersey National Guard whose enrollment in a public institution of higher education on a tuition-free basis is interrupted by a deployment to active duty shall be permitted to receive the free tuition benefit after discharge from service under conditions other than dishonorable.
 In the event of a non-medical discharge or a medical discharge that is not caused by an illness or injury related to the performance of duties for the National Guard, eligibility for the free tuition benefit shall begin from the date of discharge and shall continue for one semester or a period of time equal to the length of the deployment, whichever is longer.In the event of a medical discharge or medical retirement as a result of illness or injury incurred in the combat theater, as a result of terrorist action, or in the response to a natural disaster, eligibility for the free tuition benefit shall begin from the date of discharge or retirement and shall continue until completion of the degree program in which enrolled or for five years, whichever occurs first.